 If children are to learn and perform well at school, they need to be properly nourished.
-Our programs in healthcare and nutrition are designed to improve the health of students, staff and the communities we work in.
+Our healthcare and nutrition programs are designed to improve the health of students, staff and the communities we work in.

 WHAT SCHOOL FOR LIFE DOES

 In May 2016, School for Life opened its first on-site clinic at Katuuso Primary and Vocational School.
 With a full-time registered nurse, this clinic will offer much needed primary healthcare services to students and staff.
 In addition to providing first aid, basic check-ups, malaria testing and medication, the school nurse will coordinate health promotion campaigns and workshops for the entire community.
 The installation and operations of the school clinic have been possible by the generous donations of Nadia Badawi AM and John Keogh.
 Additionally, we:

 We integrate general hygiene practices into the school curriculum.

 We include sex education and family planning in the curriculum.